UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/QUICK-REFERENCE.md

 Scripts for using github.com in Academic Courses

-# Getting started:
+# Getting started

-git clone

-# Setting your environment variables
+Do the one-time steps at the bottom of this document.

-Always run the script env.sh by typig
+EACH TIME: run the script env.sh by typing

+ . env.sh

+# Getting started---one-time steps

+clone the git@github.com:UCSB-CS-Using-GitHub-In-Courses

+* via SSH <code>git clone git@github.com:UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts.git</code>
+* via HTTPS <code>git clone </code>